hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 - Lobio: hearty red bean stew with walnuts, herbs and spices
 - Chirbuli: similar to shakshuka but with walnuts
 - Tkemali: sour plum sauce (great for grilled meat)
+- Shkmeruli: the creamy and garlic-heavy sauce of this dish is addictive
+- Kompot: sweet drink that's perfect to preserve fruits (found everywhere in the ex-USSR region)
+- Mchadi: corn-based bread that is crumbly
+- Tashmijabi: potato puree mixed with cheese, where can it go wrong?

 ## Armenia

 - Aveluk: wild sorrel salad
-- Kharcho: beef, tomato and rice soup
+- Kharcho: beef, tomato and rice soup (found everywhere in the ex-USSR region)

 ## Azerbaijan